Expensify/App/contributingGuides/APPLE_GOOGLE_SIGNIN.md

 This means the button is limited in design: there are no offline or hover states, and there can only be a white background for the button.
 We were able to get the official Apple button options to match, so we used the Google options as the starting point for the design.

-Additionally, note that the Google button has a rectangular white background when shown in a client app served on `localhost`, due to the iframe it uses in that scenario.
-This is expected, and will not be present when the app is hosted on other domains.

 ### Sign in with Apple does not allow `localhost`

 Unlike Google, Apple does not allow `localhost` as a domain to host a pop-up or redirect to.
 In order to test Sign in with Apple on web or desktop, this means we have to: